johnnyshankman/radioactive-punks-onchain/readme.md

 You can use the [Radioactive Punks OS site](https://radioactivepunks.xyz) to view any punk's image and attributes stored on-chain with the Photo Album "app"

-Radioactive Punks can be found on our site and on [OpenSea](https://opensea.io/collection/radioactive-punks)
+Radioactive Punks can be bought and explore on [our site](https://radioactivepunks.xyz) and on [OpenSea](https://opensea.io/collection/radioactive-punks) etc.

 ## Setting Up